 BYOD should mean more than just using your own phone or tablet for work related tasks.
 This should really be extended to the swarms of coffee machines appearing in offices everywhere.
 For a while Nespresso machines owned the “I want to save money on cafes” office worker market, but over time more and more easy to use and maintain pod machines have appeared on the market.

-ALDI has released their own, using their own pods, as has Nescafe with their Dolce Gusto machine.
+Pick and Brew, in an article, says that ALDI has released their own, using their own pods, as has Nescafe with their Dolce Gusto machine.
 Another brand, Bellini, has also entered this market.
 Unline the ALDI and Nescafe machines, the Bellini (sold by Target) is compatible with Nespresso pods, and therefore also with Nespresso-compatible pods, like those produced by Piazza D’Oro.

 Until recently I used the floor’s Nespresso machine, with Piazza D’Oro pods.
 It was alright, though I suspect it was in dire need of descaling.
 However thanks to a recent reshuffle, I am now two levels away from the coffee machine.
 Obviously I needed to get my own.